 – R. Buckminster Fuller

-Besides visualising his own books, Umair creates drawings and diagrams for all those needle-moving, heart-warming, planetary projects (books, poems, blogs, and scripts, etc.) that are either inspired by, or are simply concerned with Nature.
-His ink-on-paper hand-drawn sketches are robust in detail, and full of meaning.
+Besides visualizing his own books, Umair creates drawings and diagrams for all those needle-moving, heart-warming, planetary projects (books, poems, blogs, and scripts, etc.) that are either inspired by or are simply concerned with Nature.
+His ink-on-paper hand-drawn sketches are robust in detail and full of meaning.